Unknotting number is not additive under connected sum: Proofs of Theorem and Corollaries and

-which Snappy identifies as belonging to the knot $K_3=K12n412$.
-The knot $K_3$ has unknotting number 1 (as noted, for example, on the Knotinfo site \cite{knotinfo}); and in fact changing the crossing in this DT code, at index 13, yields the code
+which SnapPy identifies as belonging to the knot $K_3=K12n412$.
+The knot $K_3$ has unknotting number 1 (as noted, for example, on the Knotinfo site \cite{knotinfo}); and in fact changing the crossing in the DT code above for $K_3$, at index 13, yields the code

 which is a diagram of the unknot.
-A sequence of Reidemeister moves from the diagram for $K15n81556$ to the unknot, after making these two crossing changes, is shown in Figure \ref{fig:K15_to_unknot}.
+A sequence of isotopies from the last diagram for $K15n81556$ in Figure \ref{fig:K15n_to_K15n} to the unknot, after making these two crossing changes, is shown in Figure \ref{fig:K15_to_unknot}.
 Consequently, we can obtain the unknot starting from $K_1=K14a18636$ with three crossing changes; first to $K_2=K15n81556$, then to $K_3=K12n412$, and finally to the unknot.

 This establishes that $u(K_1)=u(K14a18636)\leq 3$.
 Therefore,